 The full rules and procedures concerning the voting, discussions, interventions, and liturgical rites of the Synod event shall be confirmed in due course.

-The Synod will take place on 17 and 18 October 2020 at The Sunloch Suite, Aintree, and the Metropolitan Cathedral of Christ the King, Liverpool.
+The Synod will take place on 19 and 20 June 2021 at The Edge, Wigan, and the Metropolitan Cathedral of Christ the King, Liverpool.